ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-03_Git-and-GitHub-Fundamentals/03-Committing.md

 the -m parameter allows you to include a commit message.
 You could have left if off, but then you would have been prompted to include one.
 The default text-editor is VIM which for some is hard to use so most find easier to add the message along with the commit command.

+Now that you're done committing changes, execute `git status` once more to verify your changes are committed.

+Here's what it should look like in your terminal:

 ![alt_text](assets/03/commit.png "Committing Changes")